-Quite often we see the words machine learning generously thrown out.
+Quite often we see these words generously thrown out.
 Often it is in the right context, but sometimes not.
-To make machine learning work we need data or input.
+To make it work we need data or input.
 The more the better, which means that predictions can be more accurate.
 Machine learning is not a new thing, it is all about statistics.
 Statistics math or, science if you will, is what drives machine learning.
-There are a number of basic algorithms that we use in machine learning.
+There are a number of basic algorithms that we use.

 - Classification – Is this a photo of a car?